magarittenguyen/ST558_Project3_GroupF/README.md

 #############################################################
 #############################################################
 -->
 <!-- setup -->

 # Introduction

 Our goal with this project is to create predictive models and automating Markdown reports.
-This dataset summarizes a heterogeneous set of features about articles published by Mashable (www.mashable.com) over a period of two years.
+This dataset summarizes a heterogeneous set of features about articles published by Mashable (www.mashable.com) in a period of two years.
 We will summarize the data and try to predict the number of shares using linear regression, Random forest and boosting (will add more later)

+This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
+The goal is to predict the number of shares in social networks (popularity).

 -   briefly describes the data and the variables you have to work with (just discuss the ones you want to use).